 To begin your test payment, you’ll need to fill out the form with the Personal test email listed on your PayPal Sandbox page.

-When you submit the form, you will be redirected to PayPal’s site.
+After you submit the form, you will be redirected to PayPal’s site.
 Here, you’ll need to log in using the same Personal test email you entered in the form as well as the password you set for that profile earlier.

-PayPal may ask you to agree to their Electronic Communications Delivery Policy before continuing.
+Note: PayPal may ask you to agree to their Electronic Communications Delivery Policy before continuing.

 Your test order has now been completed!
 You’ll see a page to confirm this.